indigo-dc/tts/gitbook/admin.md

 settings.
 These settings can be changed in the file by modifing it.
 The most important settings are:
 * MIN_UID: the minimal uid to use for TTS users
-* MAX_UID: the latest uid to use for TTS users
+* MAX_UID: the latest uid to use for TTS users, set to 0 for unlimited
 * CREATE_LOCAL_ACCOUTNS: wether accounts should be created at the TTS server